sportal-io/unified2/README.md

 unified2 (master*) $ time node tests/test.js > /tmp/test.js.output                                                                                                                                                                ~/src/unified2
 node tests/test.js > /tmp/test.js  12.16s user 0.84s system 103% cpu 12.621 total
 ```
+## Missing?

+Right now, this is just a bare bones parser.
+E.g., the pcaps and extra data
+are not correlated with the ids event messages.
+This is intentional.

+I'll be releasing a nice utility that does this, plus all of the fancy stuff
+like monitor directories with blob support with output plugins similar
+to Barnyard2 in the very near future.

+## Bug Reporting

+Please use Github or email support@threatstack.com.

 ## License